martinlynge/bit-docs/content/docs/quick-start.md

 permalink: docs/quick-start.html
 layout: docs
 category: Getting Started
-next: installation.html
+next: installing-bit.html
 ---
 Using Bit - What to do?

-Follow these steps to learn the basics that you need to start working with Bit.
+Learn the basics so you can start working with Bit in your projects.

-We'll start by choosing a project and components to share from it, all the way to importing and using them in any other project with your favorite tools.
+Start by choosing a project and the components to share from it, all the way to importing and using them in any other project with your favorite tools.
 When finished, you will also have a beautiful gallery of components ready to share with your team.

 ### Install bit